Special exercises series - No.13 The upper back deadlift for overall thickness

 Please read on if you want to learn about this amazing thickening exercise.

-- It is the best exercise to increase overall thickness of the back.
+- It is the best exercise to increase the overall thickness of the back.

 - Specifically, it hits the rhomboids, rear delts, teres minor, teres major and traps hard.
-It’s also one of the few exercises that allows you to load these muscles with very heavy weights.
+It’s also one of the few exercises that allow you to load these muscles with very heavyweights.

 - Of course, being a deadlift variation, it also heavily involves the lower back, glutes and hamstrings.

 - For those who are “strength-oriented” or training for powerlifting, I find the upper back deadlift to be a great assistance exercise for the deadlift, particularly if your weak point is passing the knees.

 - Since you are not putting the barbell on the floor after each rep, the target muscles stay under constant tension (especially with the upper back deadlift modification that I use) which makes it a more effective hypertrophy tool than a regular deadlift.
 I also believe that the transition between the eccentric and concentric phases plays an important role in stimulating muscle growth, and this transition is present in this exercise whereas it is not in the regular deadlift (from the floor).

 - Pick up the barbell from the floor or from pins.
 Your starting position will be from the top of the deadlift (standing position).

 - You should use a slightly wider than shoulder grip with shoulders are pulled back and elbows pointing back.